interior-castle/nicomachean-ethics/book-1.md

 "Every art and every kind of inquiry ..." — the good is that at which everything aims.
 But since there is a variety of concrete things aimed at, and some are subordinated to others, it follows that there is a hierarchy to ends.

+A[10]: "There is no problem from the fact that some men desire evil.
+For they desire evil only under the aspect of the good, that is, insofar as they think it good.
+Hence their intention primarily aims at the good and only incidentally touches on the evil."

+A[14]: "The end is more important than the means — in fact, the means have goodness from their relation to the end."

 ## Chapter 2

 Argument for one final end: without it, our choices among "competing" and subordinated ends wouldn't make sense.
 What's the chief end under which all activities can be organized?
 It always catches me by surprise that the first answer is politics — the emphasis on politics throughout book 1 always catches me by surprise when I read the *Ethics*.